ST. LOUIS WORKERS’ COMPENSATION LAWYER

 - Health care professionals

-- Motorists, if you are injured in a work-related car or truck accident
+- Motorists, if you are injured in a work-related car accident or truck accident

 Our St. Louis workers’ compensation attorneys will help you identify all potential avenues for financial recovery after you get injured at work.

 Get started with a free consultation with one of our skilled Personal Injury Lawyers today.

 HOW MUCH IS MY WORKERS' COMP CASE WORTH?

 The average workers’ compensation settlement in Missouri is approximately $22,535.62.
 However, this will often vary due to wages and associated injuries.
 The compensation rate is typically equal to 2/3 (66.67%) of your weekly wages during the injured period.

 HOW LONG WILL MY WORKERS’ COMP CASE TAKE?

 Workers’ comp cases often settle within 6 months after medical treatment is complete.
 However, each case is different and can take more or less time to settle.
 Usually, the biggest factors that affect the length of a case are dependent on the severity of injuries and number of parties involved in the claim.